snailbites/oocss-code-standards/README.md

 Suffix fallback with “Old browsers” and standard property with “W3C”.
 Add a plus or minus to indicate that a property applies to all previous browsers by the same vendor or all future browsers by the same vendor.
 Using !important

 Do not use !important on CSS properties.
+They will ruin specificity.
 The only time this is allowed is in a global style (provided by Core team).

 ```css
 /* Good */